Open-Cascade-SAS/OCCT/dox/samples/ocaf.md

   //!@ name Constructor

   //!
-The C++ constructor of this atribute class.
+The C++ constructor of this attribute class.
   //!
 Usually it is never called outside this class.
   Standard_EXPORT MyPackage_Transformation();